Gabetronic/gabrielle-jones.github.io/README.md

 git # gabrielle-jones.github.io

+# How to Access my-lodown
+1) Click on three lines in top left corner
+2) Click file > open file
+3) Delete everything in dialogue box except -> /workspace/
+4) Click my-lodown > click index.js

+# How to Push Code to my-lodown
+1) Make sure your terminal reads /workspace/my-lodown
+2) run git commmands

+# How to Access Directories:
+1) type cd <name of directory>
+2) cd .. = backing into the previous directory

-How to Install Projects Using opspark tool:
+# How to Install Projects Using opspark tool:
 1)In terminal, type => code ~/.bashrc
 2)On line 4 of .bashrc file, type => export CHE_PROJECTS_ROOT=/workspace
 3)Exit out of .bashrc file